JetBrains/kotlin-multiplatform-dev-docs/topics/tools/multiplatform-dsl-reference.md

 ### Configure dependencies at the top level
 <secondary-label ref="Experimental"/>

-Starting with Kotlin 2.2.20, you can configure common dependencies using a top-level `dependencies {}` block.
+You can configure common dependencies using a top-level `dependencies {}` block.
 Dependencies declared here behave as if they were added to the `commonMain` or `commonTest` source sets.

 To use the top-level `dependencies {}` block, opt in by adding the `@OptIn(ExperimentalKotlinGradlePluginApi::class)` annotation before the block: